 If you want touring and sightseeing, consider a cruise holiday which allows you to see a lot of places without constantly packing and unpacking.
-Consider a gulet cruise in Turkey or a luxury barge holiday in France.
+For a classy boutique experience, how about a gulet cruise in Turkey or a luxury barge holiday in France.

 Relaxing holidays by the beach

 In the Mediterranean, I recommend steering clear of the busy mass-market resorts.
 I love the French island of Corsica which has a wonderful selection of villas with pools, apartments and hotels (see the latest special offers).